DeityVengy/Star_Wars_Genesis_V2_for_Starfield_1.11.36/README.md

 - Optional Realism Mode<br />

 ## **Requirements:**
 1. Decent Gaming PC.
 Make sure unmodded Starfield alone runs fine on your PC before attempting these mods.
-If you're lagging after installing these mods with a budget build, you can disable the HD Overhaul and uninstall the Reshade to alleviate it.
+If you're lagging after installing these mods with a budget build, you can disable the HD Overhaul to alleviate it.
 2. Steam version of Starfield.
 Alot of these mods have posts about people having issues installing it on the GamePass version and some of them straight up aren't compatible.
 3. Mod Organizer 2.
 I cannot recommend Vortex.
 You WILL have issues and you will either notice them straight away or you will NOT notice them until it's late.
 4. Version 1.11.36 of Starfield